Very Large Historic Polychrome Pictorial Hopi Pueblo Pottery Storage Jar

 The design selected by the potter is perfect for such a large pottery vessel.
 It is simple and uncluttered yet complicated and compact.
 There are large diamonds outlined in dark brown pigment, each of which has a dark brown design located at the top and bottom.
 The left and right points of the diamond have chain-like hooked elements that connect each diamond to a platform on which sits a bird—not just a bird, but a magnificent bird.
 Each bird has a long beak, like that of a hummingbird, and each has a line-drawing on its head that is probably representing a crown of feathers.
 The tail feathers also are elaborate with line drawings that perhaps represent fluff feathers.

 The pedestal on which the bird rests has a large triangle appended that is filled with cross hatch lines except for a square that contains four small elements.
 There are four diamonds and four birds.
 There are wide framing lines at the neck and near the base.
 The wide line at the neck is enclosed with a pair of thin framing lines.
 The wide framing line near the base has only a single thin framing line accompanying it.
 The jar is extremely thin.
 It has a slightly rounded bottom, typical of storage jars.
-The widest point of the body is about 2/3rd up from the bottom.
+The widest point of the body is about two thirds of the way up from the bottom.

 Condition: this Very Large Historic Polychrome Pictorial Hopi Pueblo Pottery Storage Jar is in good condition.
 One section of the design is somewhat weak, and the opposite side is quite strong.
 I have been told that at one time in the past, some owner had the weak design over-painted to enhance its strength.
 That over-paint has been removed so that the jar is back to its original condition.